doctrine/orm/docs/en/reference/namingstrategy.rst

 Implementing a naming strategy
 -------------------------------
-If you have database naming standards, like all table names should be prefixed by the application prefix, all column names should be upper case, you can easily achieve such standards by implementing a naming strategy.
+If you have database naming standards, like all table names should be prefixed by the application prefix, all column names should be lower case, you can easily achieve such standards by implementing a naming strategy.

 You need to create a class which implements ``Doctrine\ORM\Mapping\NamingStrategy``.